AWS ALB Failover with Lambda

 response_80 = client.modify_listener(

-# This is the HTTP (port 80) listener
+# HTTP (port 80) listener

 ListenerArn = 'arn:aws:elasticloadbalancing:region:id:listener/app/alb/id/id',